iangfc/riccy/RicardianAugmentedMarkdown.md

 ### Canonicalisation
 In order to assist repeatable hashing so that the document has one clear message digest as an identifier, the document is canonicalised before hashing and before signing.
-Canonicalisation is these rules:
+Canonicalisation consists of these rules:
  1. All empty lines before the primary header and after the signature trailer are removed.
  2. All whitespace including end of line characters is removed from the end of every line.
  3. Every line has a newline '\n' or 0x0a added to it.

 Note that this differs from previous rules in a couple of ways.
 Firstly, prior generations used MS end of line "\r\n" as the hashing line terminator.
 But MS tools don't surface that ending any more whereas the ending (and text formatted documents) are still prevalent in Linux/Mac/Unix platforms.
-Secondly, every line gets a line ending, unlike OpenPGP which dropped the last one.
+Secondly, every line gets a line ending, unlike (Open)PGP which dropped the last line ending.
 Having a separate rule for the last line is just a nuisance to the coder.

 ### UTF
 No UTF supported as yet.
+It should work...

 ## EBNF